skypjack/entt/docs/lib.md

 Maybe one day some dedicated methods will be added that do nothing but create a pool for a given type.
 Until now it has been preferred to keep the API cleaner as they are not strictly necessary.

-# Note

-I'm still working hard to make everything work across boundaries.<br/>
-The classes affected by the problem were `registry`, `dispatcher` and `emitter`.
-Currently, only `registry` and `dispatcher` fully support _shared types_.
-Using `emitter` across boundaries isn't allowed yet and can result in unexpected behavior on Windows in general and on GNU/Linux when default visibility is set to _hidden_.

-Stay tuned for future updates.